Understand the Difference Between All vs. Targeted Ad Placement on Amazon Product Ads

 How to Influence Your Ad Placement

 Many parameters come into play as Amazon determines how and when to place your ads; however, that doesn’t mean you can’t have a say or at least some influence in your ads’ fate.
 The quality of your images, the detail put into your product descriptions, and the organization of your product feed can all impact how your ad is placed.
-It’s also important to determine which ads in your inventory you want placed in certain area of Amazon.
+It’s also important to determine which ads in your inventory you want to be placed in a certain area of Amazon.
 By creating a proactive approach to your various ads, you can have a direct impact on how and when your ad is placed, and who sees it.
 OperationROI can help.
 Call us at 1-888-277-5429 or fill out our contact form to learn how we can help.